Public Service Broadcasting Trust

 The Public Service Broadcasting Trust is an Indian non-governmental organisation.
 It helps independent documentary film-makers to work free from commercial and political pressures.
 It hosts the annual Open Frame film festival in New Delhi.

+Open Frame festival

+The Public Service Broadcasting Trust (PSBT) annually hosts the Open Frame film festival and forum, dedicated to fostering a meaningful discourse on contemporary issues through the exploration of documentary films from India and around the world.
+As a not-for-profit trust, PSBT commissions independent documentary filmmakers nationwide, resulting in over 700 films covering diverse themes such as gender, democracy, labor, diversity, livelihood, human rights, and conflict.